-The recognition of the immense value of health (and life) made me ask myself in astonishment why we –as individuals and as a society– don't first (above everything else) focus our personal and collective efforts and ambitions to guarantee basic health for every person (and pet) on the planet, rather than predominantly pursuing economic individualism and running after other personal prestigious goals and ever-increasing corporate profits.
+The recognition of the immense value of health (and life) made me ask myself in astonishment why we –as individuals and as a society– don't first (above everything else) focus our personal and collective efforts and ambitions to guarantee basic health for every person (and other life forms) on the planet, rather than predominantly pursuing economic individualism and running after other personal prestigious goals and ever-increasing corporate profits?

-Because of the ramifications of my health issues I could, on a deeper level, relate to the saying by Pauling (see his quote above).
+Because of the ramifications of my health issues I could, on a deeper level, relate to the saying by Dr. Linus Pauling (see his quote above).

 Wouldn't the preferential focus and actual manifestation of the “goal” Pauling pointed at be the type of empathy humankind could be rightfully proud of?
 Wouldn't it epitomize “success” in the most basic, most valuable way possible?
 But in “developed” nations individual success is most often thought of as a sign of, or result of, possessing intelligence.
 If you're “successful”, i.e., have wealth, status, and possibly fame, the assumption is that you obviously must be intelligent.

 Is it a sign of intelligence that humans, via their actions, have plundered, severely polluted and destroyed much of the ecosystem of the planet with toxic chemicals and all types of harmful radiation, and with the use of other technological “wonders” which are all invented and developed by so-called highly intelligent people?

 The acclaimed writer Aldous L. Huxley (1894–1963) noted that:

 “Technological progress has merely provided us with more efficient means for going backwards.”

 The heralded physicist Stephen Hawking, PhD, uttered this admission in 2010: